nyomanb/lr_plugin_computer_vision_tagging/docs/export_settings.md

 ---
 layout: page
-title: Plugin Preferences
+title: Export Settings
-subtitle: A breakdown of the preferences available for this plugin
+subtitle: A breakdown of the export settings available for this plugin
 ---

 *Note: you can click the screen shots for larger versions*